continuumgroup/continuum/README.md

  2. `mkvirtualenv stlhome`
  3. `workon stlhome`
  4. `pip install -r reqs/dev.txt`
+ 5. `python manage.py syncdb --migrate` (your option to create superuser or not)

 To run the server, `python manage.py runserver`.
 To run a shell: `python manage.py shell`